opendp/smartnoise-sdk/README.md

 The data access library intercepts SQL queries and processes the queries to return differentially private results.
 It is implemented in Python and designed to operate like any ODBC or DBAPI source.
 We provide support for PostgreSQL, SQL Server, Spark, Presto, and Pandas.

 Detailed documentation, as well as information about plugging in to other database backends, can be found [here](https://github.com/opendp/smartnoise-samples/tree/master/docs).

-## Service

-The reference execution service provides a REST endpoint that can serve requests against shared data sources.
-It is designed to allow pluggable composition of many heterogeneous differential privacy modules.
-Heterogeneous requests against the same data source will compose privacy budget.
-We include SQL dialect, differentially-private graph (core), and a Logistic Regression module from IBM's diffprivlib.

-More information, including information about creating and integrating your own privacy modules, can be found [here](https://github.com/opendp/smartnoise-sdk/tree/master/service).

 ## Evaluator